CIC for Dummies - CIC Meaning and What A CIC Is

 • What is the meaning of CIC?
 CIC stands for Community Interest Company, which is one of the most common types of non profit organisation in the UK.

-• What is a UK CIC Company?
+• What is a CIC?
 A CIC is a special type of limited company which exists to benefit the community rather than private shareholders.

 • What are the different types of CIC?
 Most commonly, a CIC can be a company limited by guarantee, or a company limited by shares.